Skip to Main Content

 “The Connector has me looking at the university through a different lens, meeting people I wouldn’t have met otherwise and going to events I wouldn’t have gone to,” she says.

 Kergo is also a passionate advocate for ending the stigma surrounding mental illness.
-She served as president of Active Minds, a student club
+She served as president of Active Minds, a

 , for two years, and she also works with CAPE, Campus Advocates for Prevention Education, a peer education group focused on preventing suicide and sexual assault.